 Personal skill #4: Avoiding conflict

 Staying away from trouble, drama, or negativity means you are bringing the proper attitude and work ethic to the workplace.
 When you are in the middle of conflict, your reputation is at stake.
 People don’t forget things, especially at work.
 Avoiding conflict can help keep your name and brand at work squeaky clean.
 This means you just have to show up and deliver, instead of working from behind!

 A creative imagination can take you far in the workplace.
 You can come up with new ideas to make things better, more efficient and more profitable.
 You can tell the story of how and what the vision will look like.
 You can bring a new perspective to the table.
 This is something many employers value in their workers.
 Let that imagination soar!
 Don’t be afraid to share your story, ideas, and vision!

-There is nothing wrong with being introverted, but in the workplace, it means you’ll need to work a little hard and be slightly uncomfortable.
-However, if you have an extroverted personality, talking to new people is a breeze.
+Have you heard the saying “your network is your net worth”?
+It means that the people you meet can play a role in helping you reach goals, especially in your career.
+Whether you’re shy or not, there’s always an ability to be outgoing.
 Use that personal skill to build up your network.
 Connections are everything in work, life and business, so use that skill to your advantage!
 Be social, open and willing to meet new people.
 You never know how your next connection can help you.